 Weight: 3 ounces

-This classic Puma Trapper is budget priced and rugged.
-You are getting German Steel and there is a lot to be said for that.
-It holds and edge well and the classic trapper design is one that a lot of people are comfortable with.
+This classic Puma Trapper is budget-friendly and rugged.
+You are getting German Steel for cheap, and there is a lot to be said for that.
+It holds an edge well and the classic trapper design is one that a lot of people are comfortable with.

-Everyone doesn’t want or need a knife that looks like a military tactical knife.
+Not everyone wants or needs a knife that looks like a military tactical knife.
 Puma is a good alternative to some of the more expensive Case trappers out there for EDC.
-The handle on this knife is genuine Stag which is getting harder to find.
+The handle on this knife is genuine stag too, which is getting harder to find.